yurchenko08/tech-task/README.md

-Simple slider using glideJS library to start pls firstly install depencies using npm i
+Simple slider using glideJS library \n to start pls firstly install depencies using npm i